gbLw1/microservices/docs/Kubernetes.md

 ![K8S architecture](./imgs/k8s-architecture.png)

-### Deployment YAML file
+### YAML file

-A deployment file is a YAML file that defines the deployment configuration.
-It contains the following fields:
+The YAML file is a human-readable data serialization standard that is commonly used for configuration files.
+In Kubernetes, YAML files are used to define the deployment configuration.

 - **apiVersion**: The version of the Kubernetes API that you are using.
-- **kind**: The type of resource that you are creating.
+- **kind**: The type of resource that you are creating (e.g., Deployment, Service).
 - **metadata**: Contains information about the deployment, such as the name and labels.
 - **spec**: Contains the deployment configuration, such as the number of replicas and the container image.
   - **replicas**: The number of replicas that you want to create (horizontal scaling).